indishere/mcaura_plugin/README.md

 MinecraftAura is a lightweight, configurable **greeting and farewell plugin** designed for Paper-based servers.
 It focuses on clarity, permission control, and predictable behavior without unnecessary complexity.

-No NMS.
 No magic hacks.
-Just clean server-side logic.
+Just server-side logic.

 ---